Soviut/vue-debounce-provider/README.md

 <script>
 export default {
   methods: {
+    rangeChanged(e) {
       // some slow operation here
-    rangeChanged(e) {
-      // UH OH!
-This gets called hundreds of times as the range slider is moved }
+      // This gets called hundreds of times as the range slider is moved!
+    }
   }
 }